 Here, our NTP Client devices are Router 2 and Router 3.
 So, we will configure NTP Server address on these devices.
 Here, as NTP Server address we will use the Loopback Address 0 of Router 1.
 This is also a best practice for high availability.

-To set a Cisco device as in the network as NTP Server, we use “ntp master stratum-level” command on it.
+In NTP Configuration, to set a Cisco device as NTP Server, we use “ntp master stratum-level” command on it.
 Here, we will use Stratum Level 1.